 The Adoption Scam

 At the same time we do also get to see how their duplicity affects those involved leaving them emotionally scarred and afraid to risk heartbreak by considering going down the adoption route again.
-And when at the end you discover that "Baby Brokers" is based upon a true story as we learn what happened to Leanne and Frankie it gives you a shock, sickening you as it really hits home the hurt they caused.
+And when at the end you discover that "Baby Brokers" is based upon a true story as we learn what happened to Leanne and Frankie it gives you a shock, a sickening feeling as it really hits home the hurt they caused.

 Now "Baby Brokers" whilst being based on a true story is also a typical TV movie and there are various elements to the movie which end up diluting its power.
 There is a cliche romantic element which may have been the case but comes over as being manufactured and tension between Debbie and her own parents adds little to the movie other than a few more minutes.
 Plus there is some corny dialogue which whilst you half expect from this sort of movie still ends up detracting from some powerful scenes.